Wright State Raiders men's basketball: Billy Donlon era (2010–2016)

-Scott Nagy era (2016–present)
+Scott Nagy era (2016–2024)

-After the firing of Billy Donlon after the 2015–2016 season, Wright State hired then South Dakota State University head coach Scott Nagy to head their program.
-He is the highest paid coach in Raider history with an annual salary of $500k.
+Following the firing of Billy Donlon after the 2015–2016 season, Wright State hired then South Dakota State University head coach Scott Nagy to head their program.
+He was the highest paid coach in Raider history with an annual salary of $500k.
 In Nagy's first season the Raiders went 20–12 and 11–7 in league.
 The Raiders lost to NKU in the 4/5 match-up in the Horizon League Tournament.
 The Raiders chose not to participate in postseason play.

 In his second season, Nagy's Raiders finished second in the Horizon League regular season (even though they swept #1 seed NKU) with a conference record of 14–4.
 The Raiders won the Horizon League Tournament and clinched their first NCAA tournament berth since 2007.

-His Raiders teams have continued to set the standard in the Horizon league reeling off 20 win seasons and returning to the NCAA tournament in 2022.
+His Raiders teams continued to set the standard in the Horizon League reeling off 20 win seasons and returning to the NCAA tournament in 2022.
+However, his final two seasons were marked by inconsistent play, poor defense and multiple player defections.
+The frustration seemed to mount with each passing week, culminating with Nagy leaving for the head coaching job at Southern Illinois.